ByteBandits/writeups/csaw-quals-2015/recon/alexander-taylor/chaitan94/README.md

 We see "President of the Whitehatters Computer Security Club"

-That takes to the next part: /csaw2015/wcsc
+That takes to the next task: http://fuzyll.com/csaw2015/wcsc

+### Task 2

 > CSAW 2015 FUZYLL RECON PART 2 OF ?: TmljZSB3b3JrISBUaGUgbmV4dCBwYXJ0IGlzIGF0IC9jc2F3MjAxNS88bXkgc3VwZXIgc21hc2ggYnJvdGhlcnMgbWFpbj4uCg==